 We worked multiple jobs and sought extra hours when we could

-Ted & I have both worked multiple jobs for as long as I can remember.
-Back in 2012, I was working as a Registered Nurse and Teaching Assistant at my local university.
+Ted & I have both worked multiple jobs for years, and have both had jobs since we were kids (dog walking, babysitting, camp counselling & paper deliveries for the win!).
+Back in 2012, I was working as a nurse and a Teaching Assistant at my local university.
 Ted was working two jobs as a web developer and programmer, all while being a full-time Masters student.
 If we were offered extra shifts or overtime, we almost always said yes.
 That’s because travel was at the forefront of our priorities, and we knew that working as much as we could would make it happen.

 Admittedly, we worked in specialty fields.
 But there are many ways to earn cash on the side and grow your funds that don’t require degrees and years of experience.
 Here’s some ideas to get you started on earning extra cash: